System Triggers

 How triggers connect to your processes

-In Agent Studio, a Plugin is made of three parts: a Trigger (when to run), a Launch Configuration (who can run it), and a Process (what it does).
-System triggers populate the “when to run” side — handing events into your Process so the agent can reason and act.
+In Agent Studio, a Plugin consists of three components: a Trigger (when to run), a Launch Configuration (who can run it), and a Process (what it does).
+System triggers define the "when to run" condition, delivering events to your Process so the agent can reason and act.

-• You create a Listener to receive events from providers (e.g., Salesforce, DocuSign, Asana).
+• Create a Listener to capture events from providers (e.g., Salesforce, DocuSign, Asana).

-• Moveworks validates incoming events (supports signed secrets and one-time challenge verification).
+• Moveworks validates incoming events, supporting signed secrets and one-time challenge verification.

-• Events are parsed and dispatched to matching plugins.
-Observability is available via dedicated logs.
+• Events are parsed and dispatched to matching plugins, with observability provided through dedicated logs.

 For hands-on steps, see Webhook Triggers (Limited Preview) and the Quickstart Guide.